RingCentral pricing: Hidden fees + 6 Other things to know

 High Volume SMSStarts at $0.01 per message sent and received

-RingCentral Room Connector license$49 per room per month or $468 per year
+RingCentral Room Connector license$49 per month per concurrent endpoint, or $468 per year

 RingCentral Webinar™$40 per organizer per month